Azure-Samples/resource-manager-ruby-resources-and-groups/README.md

 ```

 It also sets up a ResourceGroup object (resource_group_params) to be used as a parameter in some of the API calls.
-*Why the ResourceGroup location set to WEST_US in this sample?*

 ```ruby
 resource_group_params = Azure::ARM::Resources::Models::ResourceGroup.new.tap do |rg|